 Data source is a concept of an out-of-memory storage for a dataset.
-It is used at the data acquisition and data preparation stages for the following:
+It is used at the data acquisition and data preparation stages to:

 For details, see data sources section.

-Table is a concept of a dataset with in-memory numerical data.
-It is used at the data preparation and data processing stages for the following:
+Table is a concept of in-memory numerical data that are organized in a tabular view with several rows and columns.
+It is used at the data preparation and data processing stages to:

-To store heterogeneous in-memory data in various data formats, such as dense, sparse, chunked, contiguous.
+Store heterogeneous data in various data formats, such as dense, sparse, chunked, contiguous.

-To connect with the data source to convert from an out-of-memory into an in-memory dataset representation.
+Connect with the data source to convert data from an out-of-memory into an in-memory representation.

-For thread-safety reasons and better integration with external entities, a table provides a read-only access to the data within it, thus, table concept implementations shall be immutable.
+For thread-safety reasons and better integration with external entities, a table provides a read-only access to the data within it, thus, table object shall be immutable.

 This concept has different logical organization and physical format of the data: